martinp47/ReadMe/README.md

 **Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the The Corporate Structure for Blockchain Ventures Challenge.

 # Team Participation

-To register your team project for the Sovereign Legal Identity Challenge, submit a [GitHub Issue](https://github.com/BLIP-CLBF) with the following information:
+To register your team project for the orporate Structure for Blockchain Ventures Challenge, submit a [GitHub Issue](https://github.com/BLIP-CLBF) with the following information:

 * The name of your project and your team name;
 * The names of your team members including the GitHub username of at least one member;
 * The URL of the GitHub repository where your project will be developed and submitted;